Colorful websites can be challenging to pull off. They look messy, outrageous, and flamboyant, causing site visitors to leave the page sooner.

 Nel is a designer and illustrator who offers free design services to activists.
 They laid out their groundbreaking mission, portfolio, and services through a modern webpage dressed in full color in this website design.
 Each page is in a bold and vibrant shade like bright red, hot pink, and aqua blue.

 And the best part?
 All these bright hues turn into dark colors as you scroll further on each page.
 Through this design move, the viewers get deeper and richer shades like purple, maroon, and forest green.

 Not to mention the content blocks that reveal a unique illustration when users interact with them, adding an extra visual flavor to the single-color aesthetic!
 For example, when you hover over the Branding, Design, and Illustration categories, each one flashes a patterned image.

 Mixing colors in a website design is tricky, and it gets even more challenging when blending six or more shades.
 So, how did Strasbourg-based designer and art director Thomas Bonometti manage to create a colorful yet cohesive website design for Two Films?

 Here’s how: they incorporated the various shades into a slightly muted and blurred image and used it as the main background for the website.
 The colors change as you scroll through the website, too!

 It’s like looking at the famous and elusive Northern Lights or capturing a beautiful lens flare from an analog camera.
 Overall, it's very fitting for a creative video studio!

-Also, the dark theme helped balance out such a spectrum of colors—pitch-black aesthetic contrasts with the website’s animated color splash.
-And to top it all off, the agency added a grainy texture to the canvas that goes well with the agency’s branding.
+Also, the dark theme helped balance out such a spectrum of colors—the pitch-black aesthetic contrasts with the website’s animated color splash.
+To top it all off, the agency added a grainy texture to the canvas that goes well with the agency’s branding.